huruifu/NBA-Data-Analysis/RUNNING.md

 ## Web Application

+The web application is deployed to Heroku, the url is: https://nba-data-analytics.herokuapp.com/

 In order to run the web application on the local computers, there are following steps needed to do.

 * If you do not have node or npm, download node and npm.